tomjoht/simplifying-complexity/_docs/discoverability-through-metadata.md

 For example, chunking in a granular way constrains your ability to use links.
 Will the links always point to the right pages?
 What if the links point to the same page as the chunk itself?
 Antecedents (references to other elements) can also be problematic.
 If you write, "The code samples shown earlier demonstrate this approach," you'd have to only use this chunk on the same page where "shown earlier" and "this approach" make sense.
 Depending on the granularity of the chunks, making sure the chunks always make sense in their embedded context can require careful, tedious analysis.

 With content development hampered, the resulting content might not have the same rich story arc and flow as with long-form content.
-It depends on how granular you've chunked your content and how skilled you are at weaving together the chunks.
+It depends on how granular you've chunked your content and how skilled you are at weaving together the independent chunks.

-In an extreme example, suppose that in your content, you have hundreds of little chunks (whether single elements or entire topics) that exist in a large database.
+In an extreme example, suppose that for your content, you have hundreds of little chunks (either single elements or entire topics) that exist in a large database.
 Each topic might contain an assembly of those chunks, and each map might contain an assembly of topics.
 In our hypothetical information system, pages as such don't exist, just a messaging and voice interface, ready to assemble the chunks in a dynamic way based on the mapping logic.

-It's a neat, futuristic idea, but it falls short for our goal, which is helping users understand a complex system.
-The reason it falls short is because complex systems by their very nature probably can't be explained in isolated chunks of information.
+It's a neat, futuristic idea, but it falls short for our goal, which is helping users understand a **complex** system.
+The reason it falls short is because *complex systems by their very nature can't be explained in isolated chunks of information*.
 If so, they would be simple systems, not complex systems.
-I'll dive more into this idea in the next section.

 ## Learning is more than discoverability

-Albers' argument positions the discoverability of the needed information as a key to navigating a complex system.
-If you can just find the tutorial, reference, or other information to address the complex problems you face, you can make your way through the system (whatever your non-linear path might be).
+Albers' argument suggests that *discoverability* of the needed information is the key to navigating a complex system.
+If you can just find the right tutorial, reference, or other information to address the complex problems you face, you can make your way through the system (whatever your non-linear path might be).

 To an extent, this might be true.
 But this idea makes a few assumptions.
-It assumes the information exists within the information system to be found.
+It assumes the information exists within the system to be found.
 It assumes that when the user finds the information, the user can recognize, process, and make sense of the information.
 Finally, it assumes the user actually knows the information he or she is looking for, and that the information can address the user's scenario.

-Facilitating information discovery is good, but navigating a complex system involves more than just finding the right information.
+Facilitating information discovery is always good, but navigating a complex system involves more than just finding the right information.
 In [Chatbots are not the future of Technical Communication](https://everypageispageone.com/2018/01/30/chatbots-are-not-the-future-of-technical-communication/), Mark Baker explains that learning is an "iterative process of refining our mental models until they fit the world as we are discovering it...."
 By mental model, he's building on John Carroll's rejection of the Nurnberg Funnel model, where knowledge is simply poured into users' heads.
 In reality, users must "hack through the brambles of their own preconceptions," Mark says.

-In other words, even if the user is looking directly at the answer, the user might not recognize it or understand it because the user's mental models don't fit the information the user is seeing.
+In other words, even if the user is looking directly at the answer, the user might not recognize it or understand it because the user's mental model doesn't fit the information the user is seeing.

 Mark explains:

 >  learning is about rearranging our own mental furniture, finding our way through the thickets of our own minds.
 The expert can help us enormously at certain key junctures in that process, but most of it we simply have to do for ourselves. ([Chatbots are not the future of Technical Communication](https://everypageispageone.com/2018/01/30/chatbots-are-not-the-future-of-technical-communication/))

 The idea that navigating a complex system merely involves *discovering* the right information for your scenario (especially as delivered in snippets by a chatbot) is a bit simplistic and only addresses part of the problem.
 One would hope that good documentation would contain comprehensive, conceptual topics that do the work of re-arranging the user's mental furniture.
-Theoretically, the role of the chatbot (or other voice-powered AI) is probably just to give you the right link.
-But currently, a simple search on Google provides a much faster and more efficient experience, with excerpts you can quickly scan to identify the most relevant result.
+Theoretically, the role of the chatbot (or other voice-powered AI) is probably just to give you the right link to this topic.
+Currently, a simple search on Google provides a much faster and more efficient experience for discoverability; with excerpts on search results pages, you can quickly scan to identify the most relevant result.
 (See Mark's [Chatbots](https://everypageispageone.com/2018/01/30/chatbots-are-not-the-future-of-technical-communication/) post for more details on the advantages of discovery through search and text.)

-These little chunks of information won't accomplish the heavy lifting required to re-arrange the user's mental furniture.
+These little chunks of information (returned by a chatbot or other AI) won't accomplish the heavy lifting required to re-arrange the user's mental furniture.
 If you're in a complex system, the concepts, workflow, and interactions are complicated and not easy to follow.
 As such, you'll need in-depth, detailed help information that consists of lengthy content (often including illustrations, workflow maps, examples, sample apps, and more).

-The idea that these complex systems can be navigated by showing the user the right chunk of information here and there is somewhat superficial, given the current level of information returned from chatbots and other AI.
+The idea that these complex systems can be navigated by showing the user the right chunk of information here and there (at a particular time and place) is somewhat superficial, given the current level of information returned from chatbots and other AI.
 Right now, about all chatbots are good for is converting measurements in the kitchen, finding the current weather, and playing a particular song.
-I'm not sure any of these granular chunks of content is going to help users understand the string theory aspects of complex products.
+I'm not sure any of these granular chunks of content is going to help users understand complex products with any depth.
+Imagine trying to learn Calculus through a Twitter bot.
+Or trying to understand the General Theory of Relativity by looking at billboard signs, because chatbots return about the same amount of information.
+Isolated, small chunks of information aren't enough to help users learn and master a complex system.

 ## Metadata

-Instead of thinking of decoupling our information into chunks that can be dynamically retrieved and assembled, it might be more productive to think about describing our [probably lengthy] content with the right metadata to enable discovery.
-This metadata can at least lead users to the right topic.
+Instead of thinking of decoupling our information into little chunks that can be dynamically retrieved and assembled, it might be more productive to think about describing our [probably lengthy] content with the right metadata to enable discovery.
+This metadata can at least lead users to the right topics, where they can drink deeply to get oriented and grounded.

 How do you go about deciding on the right metadata?
-Start by identifying all the scenarios where you want to present the user with specific topics in a way that will help him or her wade through complexity.
-Instead of brainstorming what metadata you should apply, first brainstorm what scenarios you want to summon the topics.
+First, start by identifying all the scenarios where you want to present the user with specific topics in a way that will help him or her wade through complexity.
+Instead of brainstorming what metadata you should apply, think about the scenarios you want to summon the topics.
 Here are a few scenarios:

 * Show the user getting-started topics for the product
 * Show troubleshooting topics for a product